hwmaier/idautool/README.md

 # idautool

-Tool to extract and set IDAU boundary registers for Renesas RA6M5 MCUs
+Tool to extract and set IDAU boundary registers for Renesas RA TrustZone MCUs

 ## Prerequsites

-Renesas' e2Studio must be installed as it provides the `RenesasDevicePartitionManagerCmd` tool.
+Renesas Flash Programmer v3 must be installed as it provides the `rfp-cli` tool.
+Currently only Windows is supported.

 ## How it works

 The *idautool* parses a compiled ELF file and extracts from the symbol table the location of the IDAU partitions and calculates the size of each partition.
-Then it composes a command line with arguments for the `RenesasDevicePartitionManagerCmd` which is utilised to set the partition boundary registers of the Renesas RA MCU.
+Then it composes a command line with arguments for the `rfp-cli` which is utilised to set the partition boundary registers of the Renesas RA MCU.

-The default programmer is J-link, but e2 and e2 Lite can be used as well (`--emuType` command line option).
+The default programmer is J-link, but e2 and e2 Lite can be used as well (`--tool` command line option).

+The tool checks first current setting and only re-programs when the new settings are different.
+This avoids repetitive flashing of identical settings during debug sessions.

 ## Usage